 Ste.
 Claire was always prepared.
 When we arrived at the clan seat, preparations were already underway.
 As did some of his ancestors in the year 1307, Ste.
 Claire made ready to flee.
 The Ste.
 Claire family had extensive holdings in the Normandy area of France.
 It was to this area that a team of travelers was dispatched, well aware that Sutherland would pursue them.

 After a few days of rest, my education began in earnest.
-Besides finishing my training in the ways of the farrier, I was schooled in the arts of agriculture and animal husbandry and the exacting art of the stonemason.
-This last training session, I am told, will be invaluable to me in the course of time.
+Besides finishing my training in the ways of the farrier, I was schooled in the arts of agriculture and animal husbandry and the exacting arts of the stonemasons.
+This last training session, I am told, will be invaluable to me over time.
 All the while, the monks reminded me that while I was the beneficiary of the Master’s largesse, my chance to repay him would come in the not too distant future.

 Some of my favorite hours in Orkney were when Ste.
 Claire and I would play chess.
-He said his main objectives were to teach me patience and the art of observing ones opponent.
+He said his main objectives were to teach me patience and the art of observing one's opponent.
 But while those were important he always reminded me, the thing to keep foremost in my mind was the ability to plan your future moves.
 He always stressed the need to never underestimate the power of the lowly.
 His two favorite playing pieces were the pawn and the knight.
 Having the title of "Sir" did nothing more than avail one of service in the employ of those who really held the reins of power.

 After a game, talk always turned to the affairs of state from regions around the world.
 Despite our seemingly remote position, he had many excellent lines of communication.
 It was during those discussions that I began to fathom the depths of his disdain for the British Crown.
 It was a loathing that had its roots in centuries past.
 The family memory was a long one.

 He most closely followed the burgeoning colonies of America, Communiqués from the new world hinted at the first faint whispers of unrest.